r0bertmart1nez/ekoparty_summer_workshop_2025/README.md

-# Ekoparty Summer Workshop 2025
+# Welcome to the Hunting Threats as Cybersecurity Ninja Workshop!

-Welcome to the Hunting Threats as Cybersecurity Ninja Workshop!
+## Ekoparty Summer Workshop 2025

 This repository contains all the materials and resources you'll need to perform the practical exercises presented in the Ekoparty Summer Workshop webinar.
 Whether you're a seasoned cybersecurity professional or just starting out, this workshop will provide you with the knowledge and skills to proactively search for and mitigate advanced threats within your organization's network.